mihailthebuilder/crypto-research/README.md

 Bitcoin has shot up in popularity since it started trading in 2010.
 Because of that, I was worried that the above correlation figures might be hiding a trend of significant rises over the last few years, when the cryptocurrency has effectively become mainstream.

+For this analysis, I split the log returns DataFrame by year, then calculated the correlation between each asset class combination.
+I then generated a line plot using pandas' [plot](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.plot.html) method that leverages [matplotlib](https://matplotlib.org/stable/index.html):

 ![correlation matrix timeseries](btc-corr-ts.png)

-The chart above showcases the results, and there doesn't seem to be a clear trend.
+As per the chart, there doesn't seem to be a clear trend in the correlation coefficients so my worries ended up being unfounded.

+### Returns backtesting

+The two correlation studies we've done so far confirm that Bitcoin can offer some diversification benefits.
+Now it's time to do the backtests.

 ### Replicating the research